Victim Compensation Program

 For example, if the Victim Compensation Program compensated you $15,000 and you receive a $40,000 insurance settlement for the same expenses paid by the Victim Compensation Program, then OVS is entitled to receive $10,000 from your settlement.

-If the court orders the defendant to pay your financial losses (known as restitution) and the order includes the expenses that were already paid by the Victim Compensation Program, the OVS is entitled by state law to receive back all of the victim compensation paid for those expenses, unless the court orders differently (Section 54-215 of the Connecticut General Statutes).
+If the court orders the defendant to pay your financial losses (known as restitution) and the order includes the expenses that the Victim Compensation Program already paid, the OVS is entitled by state law to receive back all of the victim compensation paid for those expenses, unless the court orders differently (Section 54-215 of the Connecticut General Statutes).

 How do I apply?